yodrew/darkroomretreat/manuscript/air.md

     3. fabric: polar fleece, black, medium weight (for seal.
 Quality check: 10 layers of it in a stack should measure 30-35mm high)
 2. follow instructions in [____air > fabricate____](http://darkroomretreat.com/air/#fabricate)
 3. sub-assembly
-    1. attach channels to walls
+    1. attach wall channels to walls
         1. referring to assembly and key, get a clear idea of how parts go together
         2. glue channel and wall joints in alphabetical order between question marked holes.
 Channels lie between dash-dotted lines.
+		3. glue narrow part of flaps to top and bottom of walls.
+Wide part should fold slightly upward
+		4. position middle channels against upwardly angled flaps of wall channels and glue in place
     2. glue joints of shell together with shell seals
 4. assemble core
-    1. glue 20mm wide flaps of inner wall to outer wall
+	1. put inner and outer wall sub-assemblies together and glue outer top and bottom over inner top and bottom.
+Note how V-shaped cut-outs in inner wall butt up against middle channel of outer wall.
     2. glue 20mm wide flaps of outer wall to inner wall
 5. shell
 	- when using shell, put core inside and attach fleece seal with glue.
 This is a 20mm wide double-layer strip of fleece that goes around the flaps of the face opening.
 Three sides of the seal attach to the shell flaps.
 The fourth side goes across the core.
 Double-layers overlap at corners.